 - In the resulting pop-up, select whether to insert an existing Dynamic Content block (if available) or create a new one.
 If creating a new block, you'll have to configure its parameters:

 - Give the block a name.
 This is the title under which the block will be listed in the future.

 - Select how you'll be targeting the Contacts of this Dynamic Content (these correspond to the Views you'll create in Step 2).
 You have three options:

 - Field - By database field in your Communications Enterprise database.

 - Group - By any of your Contact groups.

 - Tag - By a Communications Enterprise tag.

 NOTE: You can select only one option per Dynamic Content block.
 However, different Dynamic Content blocks within a message can use different options.

 - Decide whether your block will be available outside this message or unique to this message.

-- For both existing blocks and new ones, you can specify what to display to Contacts who don't match your chosen targeting parameter (field, group, or tag) and associated View(s).
+- For existing blocks and new ones, you can specify what to display to Contacts who don't match your chosen targeting option (field, group, or tag) and associated View(s).
 For example, if you selected the Country field, and plan to have Views for USA, Canada, and Mexico, a Contact might have Honduras in their country field, or the field might be blank.
 To handle Contacts like this, you have two options:

 - Don't display any content - Select this to hide the block from Contacts who don't match the field, group, or tag you've chosen.